Holomorphic representation of quantum computations: Multimode stellar hierarchy

-In this section, we give the formal definition of the multimode stellar hierarchy (see Fig.~\ref{fig:hierarchy}) and prove that its single-mode properties extend to the multimode case: \begin{enumerate}[label=(\roman*)] \item The stellar function of a pure state is the unique holomorphic function which generates this state from the vacuum when evaluated with creation operators (Lemma~\ref{lem:unique}).
-In particular, it gives a unique prescription for engineering a quantum state from the vacuum by applying a generating function of the creation operators of the modes. \item The form $P\times G$ of the stellar function translates to the structure of the corresponding quantum state: finite stellar rank states have a normal expansion $P(\hat{\bm a}^\dag)\ket G$ where $P$ is a polynomial and $\ket G$ is a Gaussian state (Lemma~\ref{lem:decomp1}). \item A unitary operation is Gaussian if and only if it leaves the stellar rank invariant (Theorem~\ref{th:invar}).
+In this section, we give the formal definition of the multimode stellar hierarchy (see Fig.~\ref{fig:hierarchy}) for both pure and mixed quantum states and prove that its single-mode properties extend to the multimode case: \begin{enumerate}[label=(\roman*)] \item The stellar function of a pure state is the unique holomorphic function which generates this state from the vacuum when evaluated with creation operators (Lemma~\ref{lem:unique}).
+In particular, it gives a unique prescription for engineering a quantum state from the vacuum by applying a generating function of the creation operators of the modes. \item The form $P\times G$ of the stellar function translates to the structure of the corresponding quantum state: pure states of finite stellar rank have an expansion of the form $P(\hat{\bm a}^\dag)\ket G$ where $P$ is a polynomial and $\ket G$ is a Gaussian state (Lemma~\ref{lem:decomp1}). \item A unitary operation is Gaussian if and only if it leaves the stellar rank invariant for any state (Theorem~\ref{th:invar}).
 Moreover, the stellar rank is non-increasing under Gaussian channels and measurements (Corollary~\ref{coro:nonincr}).
 As a result, the stellar rank is a non-Gaussian monotone which provides a measure of the non-Gaussian character of a quantum state. \item A state of stellar rank $n$ cannot be obtained from the vacuum by using less than $n$ applications of creation operators, together with Gaussian unitary operations (Lemma~\ref{lem:addition}).
-In other words, the stellar rank has an operational interpretation relating to point~\ref{enum:i}, as a lower bound on the minimal number of elementary non-Gaussian operations (applications of a single-mode creation operator) needed to engineer the state from the vacuum---a notion which may be thought of as a CV equivalent to the $T$-count in discrete-variable quantum circuits~\cite{amy2013meet,beverland2020lower}. \item The structure from point~\ref{enum:ii} can be reverted, yielding another useful characterisation: finite stellar rank states also have an antinormal expansion $\hat G\ket C$, where $\hat G$ is a Gaussian unitary and $\ket C$ is a core state (Lemma~\ref{lem:decomp2}). \item The stellar hierarchy is robust with respect to the trace distance (Theorem~\ref{th:robust}), i.e., every state of a given finite stellar rank only has states of equal or higher rank in its close vicinity.
-As a consequence, the stellar rank of multimode states can be witnessed experimentally. \item States of finite stellar rank form a dense subset of the Hilbert space (Lemma~\ref{lem:dense}), so that states of infinite rank can be approximated arbitrarily well in trace distance by states of finite stellar rank. \end{enumerate}
+In other words, the stellar rank has an operational interpretation relating to point~\ref{enum:i}, as a lower bound on the minimal number of elementary non-Gaussian operations (applications of a single-mode creation operator) needed to engineer the state from the vacuum---a notion which may be thought of intuitively as a possible CV equivalent to the $T$-count in DV quantum circuits~\cite{amy2013meet,beverland2020lower}. \item The structure from point~\ref{enum:ii} can be reverted, yielding another useful characterization: pure states of finite stellar rank also have an expansion of the form $\hat G\ket C$, where $\hat G$ is a Gaussian unitary and $\ket C$ is a core state, i.e., a state with polynomial stellar function (Lemma~\ref{lem:decomp2}).
+As a result, pure states of finite stellar rank $n$ form the orbit under Gaussian unitaries of pure states with particle number bounded by $n$. \item The stellar hierarchy is robust with respect to the trace distance (Theorem~\ref{th:robust}), i.e., every state of a given finite stellar rank only has states of equal or higher rank in its close vicinity.
+As a consequence, the stellar rank of multimode states can be witnessed experimentally. \item Pure states of finite stellar rank form a dense subset of the Hilbert space (Lemma~\ref{lem:dense}), so that pure states of infinite rank can be approximated arbitrarily well in trace distance by pure states of finite stellar rank. \end{enumerate}